kyberdrb/Linux_tutorials/GENERAL_bash_examples.md

 Copy folder name, change all uppercase letters to lowercase and copy it to clipboard

     echo -n $(basename $(pwd) | tr '[:upper:]' '[:lower:]') | xclip -se c

+Replace multiple consecutive whitespaces in a filename with one space character and replace all spaces with underscores

+    mv "file with spaces" "$(echo 'file with spaces' | tr -s ' ' | sed 's/ /_/g')"